Here are some useful answers to questions we are frequently asked.

 Do you clean on public holidays?

-Our reception is shut on the 25th December and 1st January; for arrivals on these days all guests have to use our airport pick-up service which will take you directly to your property or if you have your own transport this driver will still meet you at your property.
-Please see "Late Check-in's" for further details.
+On the 25th December and 1st January; for all arrivals on these days guests have to use our airport transfer service which will take you directly to your property.
+If you have your own transport this driver will still meet you at your property and the single person taxis fare will apply.
+Please see Late Check-in's for further details.

 Is it safe?